jpeter17/100-days-of-code/log.md

 **Thoughts:**: I feel like I'm on the right track with the parameters but then I seem to run into walls that I can't get past.
 Accuracy goes up to a certain point before overfitting.

+### Day 11: Aug 12, 2019

+**Today's Progress**: Finished up the machine learning crash course.
+Getting the MNIST digit dataset model up to a 96% accuracy was a good feeling.
+Lots of information about biases today.

+**Thoughts:**: A lot of content to think about today.
+There are so many different ways that data can muddy up a model.
+It would be neat to get this implemented onto a website that you can draw your own digits into.

 ### Day X:

 **Today's Progress**: